qooxdoo/qooxdoo/docs/server/README.md

-The *Qooxdoo Server* package does not contain any server-dependent code so it can also be used in a browser e.g. to have the features described above without the need to use the rest of %{qooxdoo}.
+The *Qooxdoo Server* package does not contain any server-dependent code so it can also be used in a browser e.g. to have the features described above without the need to use the rest of Qooxdoo.
 Another interesting scenario might be to use the package in a [web worker](https://developer.mozilla.org/en/Using_web_workers), which is also a DOM-less environment.